giggiox/CUDA-kmeans/README.md

 ./build/kmeansSequential datasetUtils/generatedDatasets/1000_5.csv datasetUtils/generatedDatasets/1000_5_centroids.csv
 ```

-This will display the elapsed time.
+The output will be the elapsed time.

+*Note: if you don't pass K as an argument to the makefile, it will assume K=5*

 ## Display final centroids
 To display final centroids build with `PRINT_FINAL_CENTROIDS` flag enabled: